FROM THE BLOG:

 We feel almost maternal that it had a chance to socialize with its older colleagues before going into storage, only to reveal itself again upon installation when the new school year begins.
 Like a fine wine, it will only get better with time!

-This is what makes our job so much fun.
-Claire and I get to work with the most professional, talented interior designers along with the most talented artisans in the world to create one of a kind, beautiful carpets for our clients to enjoy for years to come.
+This is what makes my job so much fun.
+I get to work with the most professional, talented interior designers along with the most talented artisans in the world to create one of a kind, beautiful carpets for our clients to enjoy for years to come.
 The design firm of Caldwell Flake Interiors is only a click away.